 Research has suggested that during vaginal birth, certain bacteria from the mother’s gut are passed on to the baby and stimulate the baby’s immune responses.
 Unfortunately, babies born via caesarean miss out on this dose of their mother’s bacteria and can be more prone to immune system-linked diseases.

-It’s worth noting, though, that this research was called into question last year after a study published in Frontiers in Medicine suggested that while vaginally born and caesarean-delivered babies have different microbiomes, this is likely due to the antibiotics that are administered before a c-section, not vaginal bacteria.
+It’s worth noting, though, that this research has been called into question after a study published in Frontiers in Medicine suggested that while vaginally born and caesarean-delivered babies have different microbiomes, this is likely due to the antibiotics that are administered before a c-section, not vaginal bacteria.

 I don’t regret standing up for myself